onap/vnfrqts-requirements/docs/Chapter5/Tosca.rst

 .. req::
     :id: R-51347
-    :target: VNF
+    :target: VNF/PNF
     :keyword: MUST
-    :introduced: casablanca
+    :introduced: Dublin

-    The VNF package **MUST** be arranged as a CSAR archive as specified in TOSCA Simple Profile in YAML 1.2.
+    The VNF/PNF package **MUST** be arranged as a CSAR archive as specified in TOSCA Simple Profile in YAML 1.2.

 .. req::